Search String

 Mortal Kombat 2 IBM PC MS-DOS 1994

-Probe Software released Mortal Kombat 2 for IBM PC MS-DOS 5.0 and the Amiga in 1994.
+Probe Software released Mortal Kombat 2 for IBM PC MS-DOS 5.0 1994.

-Mortal Kombat 2 requires an i80386DX-33 MHz CPU, 512K of free conventional RAM, 4 megs of RAM and VGA graphics card with 512K of vRAM.
+PC DOS Mortal Kombat 2 requires an i80386DX-33 MHz CPU, 512K of free conventional memory, 4 megs of RAM and VGA graphics card with 512K of vRAM.

-Mortal Kombat 2 audio supports Sound Blaster, Sound Blaster AWE-32, Gravis UltraSound and Roland SCC-1 and LAPC-1.
+PC DOS Mortal Kombat 2 audio supports Sound Blaster, Sound Blaster AWE-32, Gravis UltraSound and Roland SCC-1 and LAPC-I.

 Mortal Kombat 3 IBM PC MS-DOS 1995

 Structured Software released Mortal Kombat 3 for IBM PC MS-DOS 5.0 in October of 1995.
-The PC version of Mortal Kombat 3 was lead-programmed by John Barnes.
 There is no Amiga version of Mortal Kombat 3.

 No comments: